camiloa2m/ComputationalGeometry/homework2/Assignment_2.md

 Also known as ight path, a route consists of line segments located on a map that aid the aircraft to navigate from the departure to the destination airports.
 Although there are several types of routes, with diferent attributes such as altitude and airspeed, we will consider a route to be defined as a sequence of two-dimensional line segments on a map.
 A single flight plan may include more than one ight path; that is, diferent routes for diferent scenarios.
 Flight planning also involves the identification of airports which can be own to in case of unexpected conditions at the destination airport or along the route.
 The flight plan should only include alternate airports or locations which can be reached with the current fuel load and that have the capabilities necessary to handle the type of aircraft being own.

-## Strategy

 ## Problem
 Design and implement a computational application that addresses features of a flight plan.
-The functionality required evaluates aspects of the ight plan, given a set of airport sites, and departure and destination points of the flight.
+The functionality required evaluates aspects of the flight plan, given a set of airport sites, and departure and destination points of the flight.
 These aspects include global and local properties such as preprocessing of airport sites, nearest and farthest airports, types of flight paths or routes, potential threats, and desolated areas.
-We will treat locations or points on the map as defined by an ordered pair (latitude and longitude) and measure all distances using the standard
-Euclidean norm in the plane.
+We will treat locations or points on the map as defined by an ordered pair (latitude and longitude) and measure all distances using the standard Euclidean norm in the plane.

+## Test suite, with the following specifications:
 The methods must satisfy the following specifications:
 1. Airport coverage area.
 It is always important to know how large and what population is serviced by a given airport; this helps minimizing the ration of fuel to passenger number.
 Find the airport names that cover the biggest and smallest areas of service.
 Notice that this